Overview

 Adding instructional text helped clarify this.

-Improve the user experience on pages with many items
+Improve navigation on pages with many items

 Added a search function on the Discover page to help users find their targets more easily.